Halloween Pumpkins: 9 Uses After the Holiday

 Dreamy Whites Lifestyle/Instagram

-This could be a really fun craft project with your kids or grandkids!
-You can simple fill up your old jack-o’-lantern with a layer of bird feed and put it somewhere you’ll be able to watch the birds come and go.
-You can get more creative by hanging the pumpkin.
-You can also carve out a large section of the back of the pumpkin so that you can see more of what the birds are doing inside.
+This is a really fun craft project with kids or grandkids.
+You can simply fill up your old Halloween pumpkins with a layer of bird feed and put them somewhere you’ll be able to watch the birds come and go.
+You can get more creative by hanging pumpkins.
+You can also carve out a large section of the back of the pumpkins so that you can see more of what the birds are doing inside.
 The birds might eat a bit of the pumpkin, as well as the seeds.

 Don’t stop there!
-There’s all kind of ways you can use your pumpkin after Halloween.
+There are all kind of ways you can use your Halloween pumpkins after Halloween.
 Let this list be your springboard, the possibilities are endless.

 Leave a Reply